 The very top is a mound of berries, drizzled lightly with honey and sprinkled with finely ground coconut flakes.

 It’s a delightful flavor combination — sweet watermelon, tart berries, creamy frosting.
-And it’s so easy to make!
+And it’s easy to make!

 - 1 large watermelon (I chilled mine overnight in the fridge)